Sub-Standards and Mal-Practices: Misinformation's Role in Insular, Polarized, and Toxic Interactions on Reddit: Unreliable Websites and Polarized Toxic Interactions

-Having explored potential confounding factors, to further confirm the finding that users of different political stripes in misinformation-laced conversations are more likely to reply in a toxic manner to each other, we fit our network data of toxic interactions to an exponential random graph model (ERGM).
-An Exponential Random Graph Model (ERGM) is a form of modeling that predicts connections (\textit{e.g.}, toxic interactions) between different nodes (users) in a given network~\cite{hunter2008ergm}.
+To concretely show that users of different political stripes are more likely to reply in a toxic manner to each other in conversations under unreliable domain submissions, we fit our network data of toxic interactions into an exponential random graph model.
+An Exponential Random Graph Model (ERGM) is a form of modeling that predicts connections (\textit{e.g.}, toxic interactions) between nodes (users) in a given network~\cite{hunter2008ergm}.
 ERGM models assume that connections are determined by a random variable $p^*$ that is dependent on input variables.
-As in Chen \textit{et al.}~\cite{chen2022misleading} and Peng \textit{et al.}~\cite{peng2016follower}, we utilize this modeling as it does not assume that its data input is independent; given that we want to model the interactions of polarization, toxicity, this relaxed restriction is key (we have already seen that they are largely not independent)~\cite{van2019introduction,hunter2008ergm}.
-Utilizing this framework, we thus model the probability of toxic interactions between a given author and target within misinformation submissions as a function of 1) their percentage of toxic comments, 2) their political polarization, 3) the difference in the author and target's political polarization, 4) whether either are a moderator or admin in a subreddit 5) the relative age of the target and author, 6) the reciprocity between the author and target (\textit{i.e.} if the author and target both had a toxic comment aimed at each other), and finally, 7) the number of subreddits that they share.
+As in Chen \textit{et al.}~\cite{chen2022misleading} and Peng \textit{et al.}~\cite{peng2016follower}, we utilize this modeling as it does not assume that its data input is independent; given that, we want to model the interactions of polarization, toxicity, this relaxed restriction is key (we have already seen that they are largely not independent)~\cite{van2019introduction,hunter2008ergm}.

+\textbf{Setup.} Utilizing our ERGM, we predict the probability of toxic interactions between two users within misinformation submissions as a function of: \begin{enumerate}

+\item {the users' percentage of toxic comments} \item {the users' partisanship} \item h{the difference in the author and target's political polarization} \item {the users' politicalness} \item {the age of the two users} \item {the reciprocity between the two users (\textit{i.e.}, if both users had a toxic comment aimed at each other)} \item {the number of comments that the two users have in subreddits in which they both post comments} \end{enumerate}

+We include the number of comments that the users have made in shared subreddits to account for the fact that users with more overlap in user activity (\textit{i.e.}, frequent the same subreddits) are more likely to interact with one another.
+When fitting our models we again utilize backward selection and minimize the AIC to determine the variables used in our final models.